Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Numerical experiments

-The main implications can be cast as follows: \begin{enumerate} \item By comparing the maximum number of truncations, indicated to the left and right of the respective color bar, the proposed method maintains the high efficiency of the single positioning of \cite{JCP_2021_fbip}.
-This is to be expected, since we have only changed the method of volume computation.
-For all possible intersection classifications from \reffig{degenerate_configurations}, our approach requires, on average, between \num{1.41} and \num{2} truncations for the positioning of the secondary plane.
-Note that, with \num{1.41} truncations on average, our algorithm performs best in the presence of a triple-line, accounting for roughly two thirds of the instances. \item For wetted intersection topologies, the average number of truncations slightly increases as the secondary volume fraction $\secondaryrefvof$ approaches the value below which the intersection topology changes ($\times$ in \reffig{experiment_result}).
-An analogous phenomenon occurs for non-wetted intersections when the sum of volume fraction approaches $1-\epsilon_1$, i.e.\ for almost full cells, as well as for two distinct combinations ($\set{1-\num{e-4},\num{e-9}}$ and $\set{1-\num{e-4},\num{e-8}}$).
-The fact that no evident pattern, besides the aforementioned, can be found highlights the robustness with respect to the values of $\primaryrefvof$ and $\secondaryrefvof$. \item As can be seen from \reffig{experiment_result} (bottom row, left), for configurations of \textit{triple}-type, the number of truncations required by the accelerated decomposition-based bisection approach\footnote{For a full description, see~\refapp{decomposition_approach}.} strongly depends on the volume fraction combination, which can be explained as follows: \begin{enumerate} \item If the volume fraction $\polyvof_2\fof{\secondarysigndist;\polyhedron*}$ and the calculated error $\Delta\polyvof_2\fof{\secondarysigndist;\cutpolyhedron}$ differ by more than an order of magnitude, the effect of $\Delta\polyvof_2$ on the update of $\polyvof_2\fof{\secondarysigndist;\polyhedron*}$ diminishes.
-In such cases, the algorithm degenerates to pure bisection for $\polyvof_2<\polyvof_1$, as the update with the error has virtually no effect on the change of the iterated volume fraction inside the whole cell. \item If $\primaryrefvof$ is large compared to $\secondaryrefvof$, the initial bracketing interval for the iteration is quite large, while the intervall is small at small $\primaryrefvof$, cf.~\reffig{face_bracket_decomposition}. \item The convergence is slow when the sought value is relatively close to an initial bracketing value, thus the opposite bound requires multiple updates in the beginning. \item For some cases, a superposition of aforementioned negative effects degrades the convergence. \end{enumerate} \end{enumerate}
+The main implications can be cast as follows: \begin{enumerate} \item The proposed method maintains the high efficiency of the single PLIC plane positioning of \cite{JCP_2021_fbip}.
+This becomes evident by comparing the maximum number of truncations, indicated to the left and right of the respective color bar.
+This maintained high efficiency of the root-finding is to be expected, since the divergence-based root-finding approach is the same while the volume computation was enhanced for sequential truncation.
+Our approach requires, on average, between \num{1} and \num{2} truncations for the positioning of the secondary plane for all possible intersection classifications depicted in \reffig{degenerate_configurations}.
+Note that, with \num{1} to \num{1.41} truncations on average (depending on the volume fraction combination), our algorithm performs best in the presence of a triple-line, accounting for roughly two thirds of the instances. \item The average number of truncations slightly increases for wetted intersection configurations as the secondary volume fraction $\secondaryrefvof$ approaches the value below which the intersection topology changes ($\times$ in \reffig{experiment_result}).
+An analogous phenomenon occurs for non-wetted intersections when the sum of volume fraction approaches $1-\epsilon_1$, i.e., for almost full cells, as well as for two distinct combinations ($\set{1-\num{e-4},\num{e-9}}$ and $\set{1-\num{e-4},\num{e-8}}$).
+Nevertheless, the differences are significantly smaller than for the algorithm we compare to.
+It highlights the robustness of the proposed efficient sequential PLIC algorithm: besides the aforementioned the performance admits no evident pattern for variation of (combinations of) $\primaryrefvof$ and $\secondaryrefvof$.
+In three-phase cells, the execution time admits an about even distribution, which is beneficial in terms of load balance within a parallelized application. \item The number of truncations required by the accelerated decomposition-based bisection approach\footnote{See~\refapp{decomposition_approach} for a full description.} for configurations of \textit{triple}-type shown in \reffig{experiment_result} (bottom row, left) strongly depends on the combination of volume fractions.
+The explanations for this strong dependency are the following: \begin{enumerate} \item If the volume fraction $\polyvof_2\fof{\secondarysigndist;\polyhedron*}$ and the calculated error $\Delta\polyvof_2\fof{\secondarysigndist;\cutpolyhedron}$ differ by more than an order of magnitude, the effect of $\Delta\polyvof_2$ on the update of $\polyvof_2\fof{\secondarysigndist;\polyhedron*}$ diminishes.
+In such cases, the algorithm degenerates to pure bisection for $\polyvof_2<\polyvof_1$, as the update with the error has virtually no effect on the change of the iterated volume fraction inside the whole cell. \item If $\primaryrefvof$ is large compared to $\secondaryrefvof$, the initial bracketing interval for the iteration is quite large, while the interval is small at small $\primaryrefvof$, cf.~\reffig{face_bracket_decomposition}. \item The convergence is slow when the sought value is relatively close to an initial bracketing value, thus the opposite bound requires multiple updates in the beginning. \item A superposition of aforementioned negative effects degrades the convergence for some cases. \end{enumerate} \end{enumerate}